Last Update: 17.04.2024

 Apartment buildings in Friedrichshain

-According to the Berlin Appraisal Committee, the peak values for multi-family houses (MFH) in Friedrichshain are around 2,850 EUR/m² GFA in 2023.
-However, the factors that rarely exceed 30 times the annual net cold rent depending on location and property condition are currently more relevant.
-We would be happy to advise you on strategy, value, and optimization of your multi-family house in Friedrichshain.
+According to the Berlin Valuation Committee, the current average value for multi-family homes (MFH) in Friedrichshain is around 2,450 EUR/m² of living space.
+The average multiplier is at 26.7 times the annual net cold rent.
+We would be pleased to advise you on the strategy, value, and optimization of your MFH in Friedrichshain.

 New construction Friedrichshain